JakubZigo/react-test-template/README.md

 })
 ```

 - Testing Async Action Creator is a bit tricky.
 Redux documentation recommends that we use `redux-mock-store` to mock the store and assert for actions dispatched.
-We can mock the HTTP request to test the diffrence behaviors. e.g. what happens when the request fail. ([Redux-thunk](https://github.com/gaearon/redux-thunk) is used as async middleware"
+We can mock the HTTP request to test the diffrence behaviors. e.g. what happens when the request fail. ([Redux-thunk](https://github.com/gaearon/redux-thunk) is used as async middleware)

 ```javascript
 // actions/yesno.js